 "Openness in the conduct of public business is essential to a democratic society.
 The purpose of this chapter is to ensure both the greatest possible public access to the actions, discussions, and records of all public bodies and their accountability to the people."
 RSA 91-A:1.
 "Government, therefore, should be open, accessible, accountable, and responsive.
 To that end, the public's right of access to governmental proceedings and records shall not be unreasonably restricted."

 The state of New Hampshire defines public records as "Governmental records meaning any information created, accepted, or obtained by, or on behalf of, any public body, or a quorum or majority thereof, or any public agency in furtherance of its official function.
-Without limiting the foregoing, the term "governmental records" includes any written communication or other information, whether in paper, electronic, or other physical form, received by a quorum or majority of a public body in furtherance of its official function, whether at a meeting or outside a meeting of the body.
+Without limiting the foregoing, the term "governmental records" includes any written communication or other information, whether in the paper, electronic, or other physical forms, received by a quorum or majority of a public body in furtherance of its official function, whether at a meeting or outside a meeting of the body.
 The term "governmental records" shall also include the term "public records."
 RSA 91-A:1-a (III)."

 The New Hampshire Division of Archives & Records Management helps government agencies manage and store public records.
 It is also in charge of preserving the history of New Hampshire and all government records pertaining to historical public records and events.
 Along with vital records, they maintain town records, land records, government publications, photographs, war memorabilia, corporate records, and securities information.
 You can peruse their collections online or visit them in person in Concord, N.H.